prof-welch-psu-ist/minesweeper2030/README.md

 3. no mutable state in any of the data types (the `Board`, `Row` types, etc.)
 4. capture error states within returned values

-In practice, there are exceptions to these rules in this branch.
+In practice, there are few exceptions to these rules in *this* branch.
 Namely: the `ValidatingBoardBuilder` and the entirety of the `Cli` (command-line-interface) class.
+I have a byzantine++ solution hidden in another branch that *I think* avoids all mutation (could be wrong).

 Most of the data structures are modeled "algebraically" as a sealed interface type consisting of some number of implementing types (records/constructors).